ciurlaro/Android-Application/README.md

 which means that **a good software architecture allows decisions** about frameworks, databases, web servers, other environmental issues and tools **to be deferred and delayed from the abstract layers**.

-The natural implication of this mindset is the judicious adoption of paradigms of responsibility division: the implementation have to reflect different abstraction layers decoupling at the module level, in order to prove effectiveness.
+The natural implication of this mindset is the judicious adoption of paradigms of _responsibility division_: the implementation has to reflect different abstraction layers decoupling at the module level, in order to prove effectiveness.

 The idea and scope is to partition the system into components such that some of them are core business rules and others contain necessary functions not directly related to the core business.

-A correct code arranging, such that dependencies point from lower-level details to higher-level abstractions, can be recognized an application of the Dependency Inversion and Stable Abstractions principles.
+A **clean** code arranging, such that dependencies point from lower-level details to higher-level abstractions, can be recognized an application of the Dependency Inversion and Stable Abstractions principles.
  The business rules should remain pristine, unsullied by baser concerns such as the user interface or database used.